 The goal is to limit your daily points to 15.
 Pay close attention to serving sizes.
 We recommend using a kitchen scale until you get used to estimating serving sizes.
 In the Score Sheets, blue foods are essentially free, green foods cost 1 point, yellow foods 2 points, and red foods 3 or more points.
 You're more likely to win (eat more) if you stick to the blue and green foods.
 Red foods should typically be avoided to increase the variety of food that you eat and maximize the nutrition your body needs to heal.
 Aim to get at least 5 servings of fruits and vegetables each day!
 After 4-6 months, try to slowly reintroduce moderate nickel foods.

 An asterisk (*) beside a food's label means that there is only one measurement available for this food.
 Be suspicious of these because there is often a wide variation in nickel content and this single measurement could be on the very low or very high side of the average.
 Beside the average score, the range of scores is given in brackets to give you an indication of how high a score can get, but be aware that the likelihood of a sample having the highest value is generally small.
+If you want to have a better look at the statistics for a food, look it up in the summary tables.
 See Nickel in Foods for an analysis of the trends in nickel content by food group.

 Cooking methods can make a difference to the amount of nickel in the finished product.
 Nickel is leached from some stainless steel [Kuligowski1992, Kamerud2013, Bassioni2015] and aluminum [Lomolino2016, Papuc2017] cookware in amounts significant to those who are sensitized.
 There are also reports of ceramic pans leaching nickel [Lomolino2016, Papuc2017].
 Acidity, heat and exposure time all contribute to the amount of nickel that leaches out.
 For baking and cooking in the oven, glass is probably the safest option.
 Parchment paper can be used to line existing pans (which also makes for easier clean-up).
 For recipes that normally wrap foods in aluminum foil, parchment paper can be creatively applied.